 Bali is the perfect destination to witness nature’s best offerings: the prettiest ocean vistas displaying an unbelievable colour palette, the most incredible beaches, green tropical forests and rolling rice fields till the eyes can see.
 Located on the Bukit peninsula in southern Bali, Nusa Dua is Bali’s plush resort area – with world-class luxury properties, white sand beaches and gorgeous swimming pools shaded by coconut groves.

 When you decide to step out of your luxury resorts, there are many wonderful places to visit in Nusa Dua to give you the quintessential Bali experience.

-10 Places To Visit In Nusa Dua That Offer An Unforgettable Balinese Experience
+10 Best Places To Visit In Nusa Dua For An Unforgettable Balinese Experience

 From wondrous temples to water activities to museums and scenic beaches, witness the best places in Nusa Dua here and include them in your holiday.